vulkomilev/oumi/docs/.sphinx/index.rst

 1. Check our `FAQ section <https://github.com/oumi-ai/oumi/blob/main/FAQ.md>`_ for common questions and answers.
 2. Open an issue on our `GitHub Issues page <https://github.com/oumi-ai/oumi/issues>`_ for bug reports or feature requests.
-3. Join our `community <https://learning-machines.ai/community>`_ to discuss with other OUMI users and developers.
+3. Join our `community <https://learning-machines.ai/community>`_ to discuss with other Oumi users and developers.